ΜedBycatch – “Understanding Mediterranean Multi-taxa Bycatch of Vulnerable Species and Testing Mitigation. A Collaborative Approach”

 The incidental capture of vulnerable species in fishing gear (also known as ‘bycatch’) is a key conservation issue in the Mediterranean for a number of taxonomic groups, including sea turtles, sea birds, cetaceans and seals, sharks and rays and corals & sponges.

-Therefore the Medbycatch project involves collaboration between national fisheries institutes, local NGOs , fishers, fishing associations and other relevant stakeholders to raise awareness and leverage change on the problem of bycatch.
+The MedBycatch project promotes a collaborative approach towards reducing bycatch of vulnerable species.
+Bycatch is unintentional and a problem for both fishers and marine vulnerable species.
+Fishers suffer damage to their fishing gear, reduced quality of target catch and fuel loss, while placing vulnerable species at high risk.
+Therefore the collaboration of fishers is of crucial importance.
+We work with fisheries institutes, local NGOs , individual fishers, fishing associations and other relevant stakeholders to raise awareness and leverage change on the problem of bycatch.
 Through targeted policy and communication activities all relevant stakeholders and general audiences are informed about the problem of bycatch in the Mediterranean.
 In addition, fisheries management and fisheries policy across the focal countries are strengthened.

-MEDASSET’s role within this collaborative project is to coordinate any issue relating to sea turtle bycatch.
+ΜEDASSET’s role within this collaborative project is to coordinate any issue relating to sea turtle bycatch.
 In particular, MEDASSET participates in the scientific committee providing insight regarding sea turtle bycatch and conservation status and coordinates national partners (DEKAMER and WWF Turkey) in Turkey for the observer programme of on‐board observations, port surveys and mitigation trials while contributing to the data analysis.
 MEDASSET supports all relevant partners in fishing gear assessment and in identifying the bycatch hotspots for sea turtles in the Mediterranean.